Mona400/Problem-Solving-Training/level-2/README.md

 The HackerRank OJ phases:
 [[data-structures](/level-2/hackerrank/data-structures)],
 [[algorithms-basics](/level-2/hackerrank/algorithms-basics)],
-each sheet of them contains linear and non linear data structures problems, and basic algorithms problems.
+each phase of them contains linear and non linear data structures problems, and basic algorithms problems.
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~120 problems.
+Finally, each phase contains ~120 problems.

 <table>
     <thead>